Krupići: During Austro-Hungarian times

 In the Austro-Hungarian time Krupići didn't play an important role in political events expect Ibrahim-beg Krupić who was elected as member of the National Waqf-Mearif Council.
 Sulejman beg Krupić was a Merchant in Zdena.
-Many Krupići died or got injured whilte fighting for the Bosnian-Herzegovinan Infantry in World war 1, for example Krupić Ahmetbeg des Zambey who was born in 1862 in Zdena and died in 1917.
+Many Krupići died or were injured while fighting for the Bosnian-Herzegovinan Infantry in World war 1, for example Krupić Ahmetbeg des Zambey who was born in 1862 in Zdena and died in 1917.

 Genealogy

 The genealogy of this family is not clear enough, so Kreševljaković, in his attempt to establish it, was more concerned with speculation than he was able to solve this task thoroughly and with arguments.
 He said that the son of Omer was Mustaj and that Mustaj had a son Omer and Husein and that Omer had a son named Mustafa that died before his father's death and that he had 3 other sons named Dervis-beg, Ibrahim-beg and Husein-beg.
 Husein-beg had a son named Ahmed-beg and Dervis-beg had a son named Mehmed-beg and that Mehmed-beg had a son named Dervis-beg.